 Course overview

-FlexiTrack High is designed to help you develop the skills needed to succeed at university.
-Murdoch University works with participating secondary schools to provide a structured and supportive learning experience for students seeking an alternative option to the ATAR pathways into university.
-FlexiTrack High utilises the most effective evidence-based teaching and learning approaches.
+Murdoch University works with participating FlexiTrack High secondary schools to provide a structured and supportive learning experience for students seeking an alternative option to the ATAR entry pathway into university.
+This is a chance to gain essential skills, bolster confidence and get a tangible feel of university-style learning while studying in high school.
 The program is delivered as a blended program utilising both online independent study and dedicated class time at each partner school.
-Murdoch tutors guide and assess the student learning experience and support teacher facilitators at participating schools.
+Over a period of 30 weeks, FlexiTrack High focuses on developing a student’s academic skills as well as the self-regulation and independent learning competencies needed to successfully undertake tertiary study.

 Dates: Week commencing 2nd February 2026 to 25th September 2026